sarazandi/Javascript_Lessons/README.md

 2. Choosing a *LEVEL* at a time, navigate into a subdirectory.
 	- Each subdirectory will have several HTML (and possibly CSS/JS) files, as well as a README
 	- The **README** file will explain the task for each exercise in the *LEVEL*
-	- Make the edits to the *existing files* as they already exist
+	- Make the edits to the *existing files* as they are laid out (just for my ease of reviewing quickly)

 4. Commit and Push your code
 	- This will show up under your repository